 How You Can Help

 Members underwrite more than a third of our conservation work each year and thus play a major role in safeguarding and enhancing Vermont’s vital rural landscape.
 Members receive news updates and invitations to events.
 They have the opportunity to become deeply informed about conservation issues and the right to elect our Board of Trustees.
 Join us by becoming a member today!
-Cara Gauthier is our Membership Coordinator.
-You can call her at (802) 262-1222.
+Please contact Shelly Weeks with membership questions.
+You can call her at (802) 262-1201.